hannadrehman/react-toaster/documentation/docs/toaster-options/heading.md

 # Heading

-React-toaster helps you classify toasters with heading.
+tostify-react helps you classify toasters with heading.

 import toaster from '../../../dist';